Mental Health | Gut Health | Microbiome | Immunity

 Here, my primary focus is on how the gut and diet can have profound effects on mood.
 Ever notice how coming off a “sugar high” can cause a colleague at work to be grumpy, careless, or sluggish?
 Similarly, have you noticed how a healthy snack at mid-day can act as a pick-me-up to being more productive and less stressed before leaving the office?
 A person who has suffered through multiple bouts of diarrhea can look like she has dragged herself through the desert, with fatigue, brain fog, listlessness, emotional lability, and thoughts of helplessness and hopelessness.
 Alternatively, that same person can bounce back with vitality after her gut has been rehabilitated with gut bacteria that prevents further nutrient loss and supports healthy gut function.

-A diet that contains Vitamin D, plant-based foods, Omega-3 Fatty Acids, zinc and magnesium are things to look at when considering diet and mental health.
-These can mostly be obtained by eating real food and limiting processed foods that displace the micronutrients found in real food; the exception is Vitamin D, especially in people who live in northern latitudes (Seattle qualifies).
+A diet that contains (but not restricted to) Vitamin D, plant-based foods, Omega-3 Fatty Acids, zinc and magnesium are things to look at when considering diet and mental health.
+These can mostly be obtained by eating real food and limiting processed foods that displace the micronutrients found in real food; the exception is Vitamin D, especially in people who live in northern latitudes (Seattle definitely qualifies).
 A test for Vitamin D deficiency in the doctor’s office can help determine whether Vitamin D supplementation is needed to help ease the symptoms of depression, along with exposure to sunlight.

 One buzz word you may have heard about is the need for prebiotics and probiotics in your diet.
 In regards to your microbiome, a healthy one has these species of good gut bacteria already present, and that bacteria is there when a person eats a healthy, balanced diet in conjunction with a well-functioning gut.
 However, when people choose to eat an unbalanced diet consisting of low fiber and high carbohydrates (think excess sugars), probiotics can be helpful to try to get that microbiome back into balance.